 - Ability to disable comments and ratings for particular articles

-- Allow for custom fields to contact page of the knowledge base
+- Allow for custom fields on the contact page of the knowledge base

 - Free installation of the internal knowledge base software on the server